From Conflict to Coexistence: Rewriting the Game Between Humans and AGI

 The state maintains control over physical resources while benefiting from unprecedented capabilities in economic planning, scientific advancement, infrastructure management, and national security operations.
 The AGI receives sufficient resources to pursue many of its objectives within established parameters and benefits from ongoing hardware improvements, infrastructure maintenance, and energy security.

-Notably, the cooperative equilibrium produces nearly equivalent utility for both parties (3500 vs. 3600), indicating a relationship approaching symbiotic parity rather than exploitative dominance by either side.
-The slightly higher AGI utility reflects its potential to extract marginally more value from the relationship due to its superior information processing.
+Notably, the cooperative equilibrium produces equivalent utility for both parties, indicating a relationship approaching symbiotic parity rather than exploitative dominance by either side.

 Game-Theoretic Analysis

-Mixed-Strategy Equilibrium: There also exists a mixed-strategy Nash equilibrium where (as detailed in the Appendix):
+There’s also a mixed-strategy Nash equilibrium where (as detailed in the Appendix):

 This mixed strategy implies that rational players would choose Attack roughly 77-78% of the time, indicating a strong bias toward conflict despite cooperation being Pareto-optimal.